KBCX – 90.1 PUBLIC RADIO

 Ted and Elisabeth will be handing over the reins of SLOfollks to David Arndt at the end of this year, 2014.

 "After ten years of running SLOfolks, we are very happy to have found a very capable and charming person to run SLOfolks."
 David has been a SLOfolks volunteer with his wife Marianne and I am sure that many of you have already met him!

 Marianne is the owner of Linnaea's Cafe where SLOfolks first began….the circle is complete!"

-It has been a joy for me to book and promote such wonderful artists from all over the world and we are proud that SLOfolks is running smoothly with over 2000 fans on our concert announcement list.
+It has been a privilege for me to book and promote such wonderful artists from all over the world and we are proud that SLOfolks is running smoothly with over 2000 fans on our concert announcement list.

 Thank you so much to all the SLOfolks friends who have made SLOfolks a success by coming to our concerts and telling their friends about it.